shostakovich/mugim/source/_posts/2013-03-19-how-to-prevent-yourself-from-force-pushing-to-master.markdown

 What does a real programmer do? - He writes a script that prevents him from doing it ever again, of course..

 For the longest time this was a [little complicated][3] - you had to install a hook onto the remote repro.
-For Git >1.8.2, theres a pre-push hook that was just perfect for my script.
+For Git >1.8.2, there's a pre-push hook that was just perfect for my script.

 If the hook returns an error the push is not executed.